 However, ESD and anti-static are not the same thing, and this can cause a lot of confusion when trying to find the best safety footwear in terms of your requirements with regards to static.

 Both anti-static and ESD safety shoes are ‘conductive’ this means that they protect electrical equipment by sending (conducting) electrical charges to the ground in order to prevent static shock, charge or spark.

-Conductive safety footwear is required for industries where static-shock could damage sensitive electronic equipment or even increase the risk of fires and explosions.
+Conductive safety footwear is important for industries where static-shock could damage sensitive electronic equipment or even increase the risk of fires and explosions.
 This is very different from isolating safety shoes (EH rated) which protect you from completing an electrical circuit to the ground.
 Confusing the two could be potentially deadly!

 Although both Antistatic and ESD refer to contact resistance, there are fundamental differences between the two:

 Antistatic safety shoes and boots have a low electrical resistance between 0.1 and 1000 MegaOhm (MΩ).
-The use of anti-static footwear prevents a build-up of static electrical charges in the human body by sending these charges to the ground, this prevents a sudden flow of electricity between electrically charges objects caused by contact.
+The use of anti-static footwear prevents a build-up of static electrical charges in the human body by sending these charges to the ground.
+This prevents a sudden flow of electricity between electrically charges objects caused by contact.
 This can be very helpful in reducing static shock when touching metal equipment, such as hospital beds for example.

 ESD (Electrostatic Dissipation/ Discharge) footwear, on the other hand, have a much lower electrical resistance of between 0.1 and 100 MegaOhm (MΩ).
 The use of ESD occupational and safety footwear prevents a build-up of static electrical charges in the human body by sending them to the ground in a safe and controlled manner.
 They guarantee the prevention of sudden flow of electricity between electrically charged objects caused by contact.